 Fact: Cyber threats do not always come from outside, on the contrary, they are mostly built on conquering the castle from within.
 Of course, external threats should be carefully monitored and controlled, but denying the existence of internal threats is one of the biggest mistakes made.
 Internal threats can arise from a deliberate attempt by an employee seeking financial gain or revenge against the company, or from a mistake made by an employee who has not received adequate cybersecurity training.

 Fact: Impossible.
-Anti-virus and anti-malware software, without leaving any room for doubt, is necessary to ensure the security of your company, but they are not enough on their own.
-Two types of software cannot protect your entire IT infrastructure against cyber threats.
-Therefore, you should have a comprehensive cybersecurity solution that not only includes basic software and hardware support but also includes a multi-layered data access security structure and employee training.
+Anti-virus and anti-malware software, without doubt, are necessary to ensure the security of your company, but they are not enough on their own.
+Two types of software alone cannot protect your entire IT infrastructure against cyber threats.
+Therefore, you should have a comprehensive cybersecurity solution, that not only includes basic software and hardware support, but also includes a multi-layered data access security structure and employee training.

 Fact: Compliance with the data regulations of the industry in which you operate is very important to avoid negative legal consequences.
 But compliance with industry data regulations supports minimal security practices as it will only provide a basic level of protection.
-Therefore, you should remember that you need to build an IT network that will cover all critical systems and sensitive data.
+Therefore, you should keep in mind that you need to build an IT network that will cover all critical systems and sensitive data.

 Correct assumed mistakes put data security at risk by causing companies to not pay enough attention to their cybersecurity efforts.
-You can check out Single Connect, one of the world's most advanced Privileged Access Management (PAM) solutions, included in the Magic Quadrant for PAM report prepared by Gartner to prevent data security threats, create advanced security network, and provide end-to-end data access security.
+Privileged Access Management solutions are essential to creating a robust cybersecurity framework.
+Kron’s Single Connect is one of the world's most advanced Privileged Access Management (PAM) solutions, and was included in the Magic Quadrant for PAM report prepared by Gartner to prevent data security threats, create advanced security network, and provide end-to-end data access security.

 Contact us for more detailed information about our cybersecurity solutions, especially Single Connect.
-You can ask anything you are curious about to our team members who are experts in their fields.
+We have an expert level team waiting to answer your questions.